The EIGHT UU Principles

-Unitarian Universalists are guided by seven principles, rather than by specific scripture or beliefs.
+Unitarian Universalists in Canada are guided by eight principles, rather than by specific scripture or beliefs.
 These principles represent the broader philosophy to which we all subscribe and guide our actions both within and beyond our religious community.

 We Covenant to affirm and promote: